shelmap/python_tips/README.md

 os is a module in Python that provides functions for interacting with the operating system.
 Below is a detailed tutorial with code examples in Python using the os module.
 This tutorial covers basic file and directory operations using the os module.
-Remember that these operations can modify the file system, so be careful and use them wisely.

 1. Obtaining information about the current directory:
 ```python